How to Pray to God So That God Answers Our Prayers: 3 Principles

-Question: Recently, I have often gotten angry about some trifles for no reason at home.
+Hello, brothers and sisters!
+Recently, I have often gotten angry about some trifles for no reason at home.
 When I found my husband and my child had many faults, I prayed to the Lord and asked Him to keep my heart quiet and change their faults.
 But why could I not receive the Lord’s answer?

-1. In Praying We Need to Seek God’s Will in God’s Words.
+First, in Praying We Need to Seek God’s Will in God’s Words.

-Colossians 3:16 says, “Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.”
+Colossians 3:16 says, “Let the word of (Matthew 6:33).dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.”
 So, the most important thing for us followers of the Lord is to focus our efforts on God’s words, and read them with our heart.
 When we know God’s demands of us and God’s will in all matters, we should practice and pray in accordance with His intentions.
 Only in this way can our prayer be listened to by the Lord.
 If we make a pointless, rambling prayer or a casual prayer, the Lord will not listen to it.
 Because in it there is no fear of God.
 Just as we talk to a person who is held in greatest esteem, we need to understand his thoughts before we communicate with him, but not talk to him only according to our own thoughts.
 So, if we fear God, our prayer should be based on the understanding of God’s words.
 That is, we should seek God’s will and what He actually wants to achieve in us from the situation and difficulties we meet.
-When we understand His intentions in God’s words and then, He will listen to our prayer.
-Just as the Bible says, “But seek you first the , and his righteousness; and all these things shall be added to you” (Matthew 6:33).
+When we understand His intentions in His words and then pray to Him, He will listen to our prayer.
+Just as the Bible says, “But seek you first the , and his righteousness; and all these things shall be added to you”

-2. When Praying, We Need to Use Our Heart and Integrity to Worship God.
+Second, When Praying, We Need to Use Our Heart and Integrity to Worship God.

+John 4:23-24 records, “But the hour comes, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship him.
+God is a Spirit: and they that worship him must worship him in spirit and in truth.”
+This is very crucial, too.
+If we want our prayers to be approved by the Lord, we should have an honest heart and should quiet our heart beforehand.
+Then, we can pray to Him according to His current will.
+In this way, we will receive the Lord’s answer easily.
+This is also a way to worship God in spirit and in truth.
 When we pray, we should seek how to speak reasonably, how to not make empty, big talk, or casual vows, or blindly demand from God as if God is in debt to us.
 Such kinds of prayers can’t receive God’s answer.
-If our prayers are to please the Lord when we don’t know His will, we should quiet our heart and speak the words within our heart to God, not hiding our thoughts; we should have a seeking and obedient heart but should not ask God to change our practical environment.
+If our prayers are to please the Lord when we don’t know His will, we should speak the words within our heart to God, not hiding our thoughts; we should have a seeking and obedient heart but should not ask God to change our practical environment.
 This way, our prayer can get the Lord’s answer easily.
-He will enlighten and guide us to know His will in the things we meet, because He sees our honest heart.
+He will enlighten and guide us to know His will, because He sees our honest heart.

-3. We Should Have Faith in the Lord for There Is a Time for His Enlightenment.
+Third, We Should Have Faith in the Lord for There Is a Time for His Enlightenment.

 In reality, God’s answer to our prayers is usually not based on our imaginations.
 God’s wisdom cannot be fathomed by us.
 Sometimes, after we pray to the Lord, He will lead us to know His will immediately and our practical difficulties will be solved.
 But sometimes, when we meet something that we cannot thoroughly understand and don’t know what to do, it may take us several or more days to receive the Lord’s answer after we pray.
 Thus, during this time, we should not be discouraged and should go on praying to the Lord to seek His will.

-Read more on our Sermons on Prayer page, or click on the related articles below:
+Read more on our Sermons on Prayer page, or click on the related article below: